isomerpages/ema-pl/pages/faq.md

 **How do I apply for the Study Awards?**
-Applicants may apply online at <a href="www.skillsfuture.sg/studyawards/power" target="_blank">www.skillsfuture.sg/studyawards/power</a> for the Study Award.
+Applicants may apply online at <a href="https://programmes.myskillsfuture.gov.sg/Portal/ProgramDetails.aspx?ProgID=P00000065" target="_blank">https://programmes.myskillsfuture.gov.sg/Portal/ProgramDetails.aspx?ProgID=P00000065</a>